GYMN-L Digest - 15 Mar 1995 to 16 Mar 1995

 in

-the case with Rusan (who I have heard nothing specific about recently) but it
+with Rusan (who I have heard nothing specific about

 is one possibilty.